 Not really reasoning

 There are not enough atoms in the universe to build compute to predict the correct path through a complex problem.
 And path is the operative word here.
 Reasoning models have a very strange name because they dont “think”, they do.
 They one shot write plans then run them7.
-They will course correct too of cours but they are doing it in reality not in a self contained logic center.
+They will course correct too of course but they are doing it in reality not in a self contained logic center.

 They should really be called while -looped models, though code-harnessed , another recent term, is more fitting.